newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 - Driver’s SSN

 >**Once completed, you will have:**
->- A letter of qualification or disqualification for the driver.
+>- A letter of qualification or disqualification for the driver
 > **Note:** The letter will only be mailed to the employer.
 The process takes about 2 weeks after the application is processed.

 >**What if don’t complete this task?**